Inference In High-dimensional Single-Index Models Under Symmetric Designs: Introduction and Background

-where $\zeta$ is a standard normal variable independent of $f$.
-Also, as we seek to make inference on the importance/relative importance of the components of $\tau$ via estimates of $\beta$, we assume henceforth that $\mu \neq 0$.
+As we seek to make inference on the importance/relative importance of the components of $\tau$ via estimates of $\beta$, we assume henceforth that $\mu \neq 0$.
 It can be shown (see \ref{orthoproof} in the appendix) that

-which is equivalent to $\E z_i x_i = 0$ for all $i = 1,\dots, n$.
-We therefore have the representation $Y = X\beta + z$ with $X$ and $z$ uncorrelated, which implies that $\beta \in \arg\min_{\beta'} \E\|y - X\beta'\|_2^2$, thus motivating the use of (penalized) least squares methods for estimation.
+which is equivalent to $\E [z_i x_i] = 0$ for all $i = 1,\dots, n$.
+We therefore have the representation $Y = X\beta + z$ with $X$ and $z$ uncorrelated, which implies that $\beta \in \arg\min_{\beta'} \E\|Y - X\beta'\|_2^2$, thus motivating the use of (penalized) least squares methods for estimation.
 The above equation will be referred to as the orthogonality property of $X$ and $z$ and will be used subsequently at several places.

-The orthogonality property appears to have been first noted in the work of Brillinger \citep{brillinger1982generalized} who used it to study the properties of the least squares estimator $\hat{\beta}_{ls}$ in the classical fixed $p$ setting and showed that the estimator was asymptotically normal. \cite{plan2016generalized} studied the estimation of $\beta$ in the $p > n$ setting using a generalized constrained lasso.
+The orthogonality property appears to have been first noted in the work of \cite{brillinger1982generalized} who used it to study the properties of the least squares estimator $\hat{\beta}_{ls}$ in the classical fixed $p$ setting and showed that the estimator was asymptotically normal. \cite{plan2016generalized} studied the estimation of $\beta$ in the $p > n$ setting using a generalized constrained lasso.
 While their results are quite general, they require knowing the constraint set $K$ over which least squares is performed.
 Under a different set of assumptions, \cite{thrampoulidis2015lasso} obtained an asymptotically exact expression for the estimation error of the regularized generalized lasso when $X$ has iid $N(0,1)$ entries and $\beta$ is generated according to a density in $\mathbf{R}^p$ with marginals that are independent of $p$.

 Recall that a random vector $V$ is called spherically symmetric if its distribution is invariant to all possible rotations, i.e. $V \equiv_d PV$ for all orthogonal matrices $P$.
 Say that $X$ has an elliptically symmetric distribution if for some fixed vector $\mu$ and positive definite matrix $\Sigma$, $\Sigma^{-1/2}(X-\mu)$ is spherically symmetric.
 It turns out that the proxy linear model representation also holds \emph{more generally} when $X$ follows an elliptically symmetric distribution since the proof of the orthogonality property (\ref{orthogonality}) only uses the linearity of conditional expectations: